prawnsgamers/prawnsgamers.github.io/kalamala/Rules - Quick Rules.md

 Objective
 =========

-Put your opponent in a position where it is their turn, but they are unable to do anything.
+To take the last turn of the game (i.e. to put your opponent in a position where it is their turn, but they are unable to do anything).

 Turns
 =====

-Players must decide before the game who goes takes the first turn.
+Players must decide before the game who takes the first turn.

  - Play alternates, with each player making one movement or one placement in each turn.